 The plan shall be updated when:

-- the facility is closed for more than 45 days;
+- The facility is closed for more than 45 days;

-- the AED is inoperable for more than 45 days; or
+- The AED is inoperable for more than 45 days; or

 Note: The Medical Emergency Plan template should be used for the creation of site-specific information for your facility.

 Training shall be provided to each AED user and meet the requirements of Illinois Department of Public Health codes under Title 77, Chapter I, Subchapter f, Part 525 & 527.
-Every staff member at a physical fitness facility, including those not trained in AED use, shall be trained on the location of the AED at the specific site and site specific medical emergency response.
+Every staff member at a physical fitness facility, including those not trained in AED use, shall be trained on the location of the AED at the specific site and site-specific medical emergency response.
 The training shall be provided to employees at least every two years.
 At all buildings or in all departments with an AED, a minimum of one trained user shall be on site at all times during normal operating hours.

 During special events in all buildings where an AED is required, a minimum of one trained user shall be onsite for the duration of the event.
 It is the responsibility of the special event sponsor to arrange for the trained AED user to be onsite.
 The special event sponsor can have his or her own personnel trained or can arrange with the building manager to have a trained AED user from the building attend the event.

-Bloodborne Pathogens Training is offered online through the EHSA website.
+Bloodborne Pathogens Training is online at ehsa.uchicago.edu/training.

 American Heart Association